tamberg/makeopendata-smart-meter-interop/README.md

 * MQTT or HTTP based
 * Template mechanism

+### How to get there?
+PoCs, sketched out below as step-by-step instructions with TODOs to be filled in.
+* PoC 1 to get an idea about the complexity of smart meter / IoT platform interfaces.
+* PoC 2 to show what a simple information model and templating mechanism could look like.

 ### Open questions
 * Can this be simpler than using a home automation IoT platform specific plugin?